Better to see Chapter 1 Introduction of Traffic Safety (2004)

 We follow common usage in indicating ages; age 20 means people with ages equal to or greater than 20 years, but less than 21 years.
 Strictly speaking, age 20 means those who have been alive for, on average, 20.5 years; 40-year olds are not quite twice as old as 20-year olds, which might come as good news to some!

-We use the term car, in
+We use the term car, in preference to more cumbersome terms such as

-considered to be cars.
+are considered to be cars.
 Persons travelling in vehicles are referred to as

 occupants, and all occupants are either drivers or passengers.
-We follow customary usage in referring to
+We follow customary usage in referring

-the device that controls the fuel to a vehicle's engine as the accelerator
+to the device that controls the fuel to a vehicle's engine as the accelerator

 pedal, although this is an unfortunate designation.
-The accelerator must be pressed to impart zero acceleration to a
+The accelerator must be pressed to impart zero acceleration

-the vehicle's coast-down deceleration.
+than the vehicle's coast-down deceleration.

-The use of "throttle", rather than "accelerator", is
+The use of "throttle", rather than "accelerator",

-technically incorrect for vehicles
+is technically incorrect for vehicles

 not equipped with carburetors, which now constitute the majority of all

 vehicles.
-The term decelerate is also
+The term decelerate is

-of variables are not usually given different names.
+positive values of variables are not usually given different names.

 It is assumed in the text that the driver sits on left side of the vehicle and that traffic drives on the right, as in America and Europe.
 Those from countries which drive on the left, including Japan, the UK, Ireland, Australia, and Hong Kong, should make the necessary transformation.